-Draw people into reading your essay by making your introduction interesting and intriguing with the first sentence it starts with.
+Draw people into reading your essay (for example informative essay or 500 word essay) by making your introduction interesting and intriguing with the first sentence it starts with.
 The best way to do that is by using attention-catching hooks.
 These are to engage your audience, spark curiosity in them, and make people wonder what happens next.
 Therefore, you are to make your introduction stand out and work for you.
 So what attention grabbers work best in essay writing, and how to make sure that the first sentence of the introductory paragraph makes your readers curious?

 Top 4 Attention Getters

 You can use a variety of attention grabbers for your piece; however, some hooks work better for particular assignments.
 So instead of guessing how to create a compelling attention-getter, just check our selection of the best hooks that will steal your readers’ attention in one go.
 Alternatively, you can always order professional assistance in case you doubt your writing talent.

 1. Ask a Question

 One of the most effective ways to start a paper is to pose a question to the reader.
 In such a way, you can raise a reader’s personal interest in your writing and make him continue reading your piece in full.
 However, in order to formulate the question in the right way, you need to know your audience well.
 Otherwise, you risk failing to hit the target.
 At the same time, you are to ensure that the introductory question directs the reader to continue the thought or to find the answer within your paper.
 But don’t make your question too general.

 Let’s say you write about cars.
 Starting your piece with the question “do you have a car?” will hardly impress your audience.
 It will hardly engage people in critical thinking.
 A good question hook should make the reader reply with a “hmm” instead of bringing a “yes-no” response.
 That’s why a good and effective question attention-getter should sound similar to “have you ever wondered why all the cars in the UK are all right-hand drive?”

 2. Tell a Story